 The Full Business Case for the Longbridge Connectivity Local Growth Fund Project was approved by Cabinet on 8 December 2015.

-- Work at the Bristol Road South / Lickey Road roundabout and West Link Road new junction (CA 02712 S1 021) is started on 3 July 2017 and will last for about 45 weeks.
+- Work at the Bristol Road South / Lickey Road roundabout and West Link Road new junction (CA 02712 S1 021) started on 3 July 2017 and is due to last for about 45 weeks.

-- Work for the Longbridge Lane cycle improvement measures (CA 02712 S1 033) is due to start 9 August 2017 for a period of 5 weeks.
+- Work for the Longbridge Lane cycle improvement measures (CA 02712 S1 033) started on 9 August 2017 and is due to last for about 10 weeks.